Camp Half-Blood Chronicles: The Titan's Curse

 The Titan's Curse is the third book in the Percy Jackson and the Olympians series.
 The book features Percy, Grover, Thalia Grace, Zoë Nightshade, and Bianca di Angelo traveling to San Francisco in order to rescue the goddess Artemis and Annabeth.
 It was released on May 11, 2007.

 The Battle of the Labyrinth

 The Battle of the Labyrinth is the fourth book in the Percy Jackson and the Olympians series.
 In the book, Percy, Annabeth, Grover, Tyson, Nico di Angelo, and Rachel Elizabeth Dare are tasked with finding Daedalus in the Labyrinth so he can help them keep their camp safe against the Titan army.
 In this book, Percy also meets Calypso.
 The book was released on May 6, 2008.

 The Last Olympian

-The Last Olympian is the fifth and final book in the Percy Jackson and the Olympians series.
+The Last Olympian is the fifth and originally final book in the Percy Jackson and the Olympians series.
 In the book, all the demigods from Camp Half-Blood help defend Manhattan, in particular the Empire State Building a.k.a.
 Mount Olympus against Kronos and his army while the gods fight Typhon.
 The book was released on May 5, 2009.